-In the three and six months ended June 30, 2021, other income (expense) primarily consisted of dividend income earned by the Company on its unrestricted cash balance which is recognized in the period earned.
+Other income (expense) primarily consists of dividend income earned by the Company on its unrestricted cash balance which is recognized in the period earned.

 In April 2020, the Company received a forgivable loan under the Paycheck Protection Program ("PPP"), totaling \$5.3 million with a stated annual interest rate of 1%.
 All loan payments are deferred for six months if not forgiven under the provisions of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The loan and accrued interest are forgivable for borrowers who use the loan proceeds for eligible expenses during a twenty-four week period following the borrower's receipt of the loan and maintain payroll and employee headcount.
 The Company has used the full proceeds of the loan for eligible expenses within the required period.
-The Company determined that forgiveness of the loan under the CARES Act was reasonably assured and recorded the full amount of proceeds as other income in the condensed consolidated statement of operations and comprehensive income (loss) in 2020.
+The Company determined that forgiveness of the loan under the CARES Act was reasonably assured and recorded the full amount of proceeds as other income in the condensed consolidated statement of operations and comprehensive income in 2020.
 In March 2021, the Company voluntarily repaid proceeds received under the Paycheck Protection Program plus accrued interest totaling \$5.3 million.
 The Company recognized the loan principal repayment as an other expense.